Table of Contents

 Ease of Learning

 Without any doubt, Python is much easier to learn.
-Unlike PHP, Python is a general-purpose programming language, and it can be picked up very quickly.
+Python is a general-purpose programming language, and it can be picked up very quickly.
 In fact, Python is so simple to pick up that most programming courses for beginners now use Python programming language to teach fundamentals of programming.
 Python programs are much shorter and easy-to-write as compared to other programming languages and as a consequence, it has become a preferred choice for a lot of applications.
 The syntax is much simpler and the code is extremely readable as compared to the same code written in other programming languages.

 PHP, on the other hand, wasn’t meant to be a general-purpose language.
 It was designed specifically for web applications which are definitely more sophisticated than simple, stand-alone programs.
 As a result, learning PHP has been seen to take more time as compared to learning Python.